-Equipment Type Land types and Considerations Pros Cons Backpack Sprayers All land types.
-Backpack sprayers are a key part of any Phragger's toolbox.
-Both manual and battery-powered versions are available.
-Purchase extra batteries and chargers if using battery-powered versions.
-Lightweight, easy to pack; excellent for smaller patches; targeted application; inexpensive and easy to use; battery powered now available (reduces operator fatigue) Limited range, physically demanding for exterminator; some potential for exterminator exposure; time consuming compared to larger machinery; depending on site, may requires lots of walking back and forth to re-fill sprayers and/or replace batteries Cane cutters and sickles Cut to down method for aquatic sites greater than 30 cm (12 in); may require sharpening to maximize efficiency Lightweight, easy to use; requires little training; inexpensive Water must be a minimum of 30 cm (12 in) deep; cuts only one stem at a time; slow progress; cut stems must be hauled away and disposed properly; risk of repetitive strain injury on larger projects Spade (sharpened) Used in dry or shallow (less than 30 cm) aquatic sites; must sharpen spade on grinding stone/wheel Lightweight, easy to use; requires little training; inexpensive Cuts only one stem at a time; slow progress; cut stems must be hauled away and disposed properly; risk of repetitive strain injury on larger projects; spade must be sharpened regularly General items Pump and filter All land types.
+Equipment Type Land types and Considerations Pros Cons Cane cutters and sickles Cut to down method for aquatic sites greater than 30 cm (12 in); may require sharpening to maximize efficiency Lightweight, easy to use; requires little training; inexpensive Water must be a minimum of 30 cm (12 in) deep; cuts only one stem at a time; slow progress; cut stems must be hauled away and disposed properly; risk of repetitive strain injury on larger projects Spade (sharpened) Used in dry or shallow (less than 30 cm) aquatic sites; must sharpen spade on grinding stone/wheel Lightweight, easy to use; requires little training; inexpensive Cuts only one stem at a time; slow progress; cut stems must be hauled away and disposed properly; risk of repetitive strain injury on larger projects; spade must be sharpened regularly General items Pump and filter All land types.
 Filtering debris out of water prior to making herbicide mixes is important to improve efficacy and avoid damage to spray equipment Reduces the volume of water you need to transport to the work site Requires access to water GPS Tracking Systems Tracking Phragmites management activities; spray-specific systems are available which track herbicide application when you press the sprayer trigger Track exact treatment; verification of herbicide application; useful for mapmaking & reporting GPS units can be expensive; may require time to get operators and data/GIS staff up to speed; can be expensive upfront and some have subscription costs; some use phone apps which may put pressure on daily phone battery life

 Table 5.
-Additional equipment considerations
+Additional equipment considerations.

-Safety PPE: for herbicide-specific PPE, follow the label of the product you are using PFD First aid kit Communications satellite comms (especially in the north), Spot/InReach, cellphone.
-Develop a check-in, check-out field safety procedure Field preparedness Chemical spill kit Hand tools (socket set, screw drivers, electrical tape, etc) Battery booster pack, battery charger (backup power for cellphones, GPS etc).
-Consider also portable battery pack for cellphone backup Navigation/ electronics Tablet with GPS capabilities Handheld GPS unit Kestrel unit (to measure relevant weather parameters) Clothing and comfort Workboots, rubber boots, waders, work gloves, coveralls.
+Safety PPE: for herbicide-specific PPE, follow the label of the product you are using PFD First aid kit Communications Satellite comms (especially in the north), Spot/InReach, cellphone.
+Develop a check-in, check-out field safety procedure Field preparedness " Chemical spill kit " Hand tools (socket set, screw drivers, electrical tape, etc) " Battery booster pack, battery charger (backup power for cellphones, GPS etc).
+Consider also portable battery pack for cellphone backup Navigation/ electronics " Tablet with GPS capabilities " Handheld GPS unit " Kestrel unit (to measure relevant weather parameters) Clothing and comfort Workboots, rubber boots, waders, work gloves, coveralls.
 Consider the risk of ticks and include tick removal kits, permethrin-treated clothing Sunscreen, insect repellant